rahulnadella/ReflectionToString/README.md

 Usage
 ------------------------------
-To use the ReflectionToString project the MutableObject.java, PropertiesCache.java, and mutable.properties must be imported into your project.
+To use the ReflectionToString copy src folder into your project.
+The src package contains the following classes: MutableObject.java, PropertiesCache.java, and mutable.properties which must be imported into your project.

 >*MutableObject.java* -> This Java object is the main class of the project.
 You must extend this class to override your toString method to use this desired implementation.